ErrorTzy/writings/papers/WS_Draft.md

 The second way is to maintain that the entailment holds, and the hard-core metaphysicians have a wrong conception of metaphysics.
 According to the hard-core metaphysicians, it is metaphysically possible that $P$, while it is impossible for us to coherently adopt that $P$.
 Then it is possible that, the we cannot coherently adopt the "true metaphysics".
 But in practice, we reject this possiblity all the time.
 Assume $A$ and $B$ are two *inconsistent* sentences about the world.
 What is the reason to say that we must at least deny one?
 The only reason that I can conveive is that, we cannot coherently adopt such an inconsistent theory.
 According to the hard-core metaphysicians, "inconsistent theories are not adoptable" doesn't entail that the world is consistent.
 Therefore, when doing metaphysics, we do not have to deny $A$ or $B$.
 Maybe the "true metaphysics" really has both $A$ and $B$.
 But this sounds insane.
 Given what "world" means in metaphysics, it never entertain the possiblity that, the world might be inconsistent.
 Indeed, if we allow this possibility, then I don't know if we can say anything meaningful at all about the world.

 I admit this is a non-trivial move.
 So let me defend this further with some Socratic terms.
 What is the problem for the hard-core conception of metaphysics?
-I believe this kind of metaphysics can only belong to God, not to human beings.
+Winding back to the beginning of this paper: If we throw away all of our intuitions, then we cannot establish anything.
+If how that world is have nothing to do with how we would think about it, then this kind of metaphysics can only belong to God, not to human beings.
 For human beings, then, we should pursue human knowledge and understand reality in a human way, not in God's way.
 Therefore, if metaphysics is to be a subject of human inquiry at all, it must accept our human limitations.

 I personally stand with the second reply and allow the move from the meta-level to the object-level.
 However, for people who are not persuaded by this, they can adopt the first reply and translate my subsequent claims into meta-level claims.

 #### Causation

 I want to argue that *the Principle of Sanity* gives an agency-based interpretation to the interventionist approach to causation.
+Given my defense of the interventionist account, I will then extend it to the analysis of fundamentality.

 Let me give a quick introduction to this interventionist approach.
 This approach uses Structural Equation Models (SEM) to analyze causation.
 Nowadays among statisticians and scientists, this is the probably most popular way to make causal inference.
 The most basic interventionist causal analysis is this: $A$ causes $B$ if intervention on $A$'s state will change $B$'s state.
 The latter part can be formalized and evaluated by causal models.
 Let's quickly go through the basic formalization to get the gist.
 A causal model is $M=\{U,V,F\}$ where $U$ is a set of exogenous variables, $V$ is a set of endogenous variables, and $F$ is a set of structural equations that determines the value of endogenous variables by exogenous variables.
 Given an assignment of exogenous variables $u$, we will have all the values in $M$ fixed.
 Assume $A=a$ and $B=b$ in the actual world.
 To analyze whether $A$ causes $B$, we surgically set the value of $A$ to $a' \neq a$  and therefore produce a new model $M_{A=a'}$.
 Given the same assignment $u$, if value of $B$ in $M_{A=a'}$ is not $b$, then we say $A$ causes $B$.